Basque conflict: Prisoners

 The Spanish and French law enforcement agencies have convicted a number of people for terrorist activities (primarily murder or attempted murder), or for belonging to ETA or organizations subservient to this organization.
 A small minority have been imprisoned for "enaltecimiento del terrorismo" which literally translates as "glorification of terrorism".
 The number of people incarcerated reached a peak of 762 in 2008.
 These prisoners are jailed in prisons all over France and Spain "to make it difficult for ETA to communicate with them," according to non-revealed sources.
 There have officially been 5,500 claims or complaints of torture or mistreating in police custody in the Basque Autonomous Community, but some sources and Spanish authorities claim that many of those claims are false because ETA used to instruct their militants to systematically denounce torture by the Spanish Forces.

 For the Abertzale left this is one of the most emotive issues relating to Basque Nationalism.
 Demonstrations calling for their return to the Basque region often involve thousands of people.
 Currently there is a highly publicised campaign calling for the return of these dispersed prisoners to the Basque Country.
 Its slogan is "Euskal presoak- Euskal Herrira" ("Basque prisoners- to the Basque Country").

 Some groups such as Etxerat have been calling for a general amnesty, similar to that which took place in Northern Ireland in 2000.
 The Spanish government has so far rejected moves to treat all prisoners in the same way.
 Instead they opened the 'Via Nanclares' in 2009 which is a way for individual prisoners to get better conditions, and eventually gain limited release.
-It involves the individual asking for forgiveness, distancing themselves from ETA and paying compensation.
+It involves individuals' asking for forgiveness, distancing themselves from ETA and paying compensation.